What is a Threat Intelligence Platform?

 Sharing enriched threat data externally such as with technology vendors and Information Sharing and Analysis Centers (ISACs) helps strengthen defenses across a larger community of users.
 However, organizations must have a clear understanding of how much of their information these groups will share and with whom.
 ThreatQ provides granular controls over what, when and how much data is shared.
 Deployment options also impact data ownership.
 In contrast to a cloud-based platform that typically stipulates customers surrender their data which can even be repackaged by a vendor as part of their own data feed, ThreatQ is an on-premise platform that allows organizations to maintain complete data ownership rights.

-The ThreatQ threat intelligence platform goes beyond the typical threat intelligence platform to support the following use cases:
+The ThreatQ Platform goes beyond the typical threat intelligence platform to support the following use cases:

 |Threat Intelligence Management||Turn threat data into threat intelligence through context and automatically prioritize based on user-defined scoring and relevance.
 Learn More>|